To help students understand that energy from the sun is necessary for life on earth.

 This lesson uses the book Living Sunlight: How Plants Bring the Earth to Life to teach students the basics of photosynthesis and the role the sun plays in keeping plant and animal life alive and thriving on earth.
 The illustrations are as much a teaching tool as the text.

-The book, which is written by Molly Bangs and Penny Chisholm, is one of the winners of the 2010 SB&F Prize for Excellence in Science Books.
-(You can read about this prize at Book Award.)
+The book, which is written by Molly Bang and Penny Chisholm, is one of the winners of the 2010 SB&F Prize for Excellence in Science Books.

 Students in grades 3 to 5 know that plants need sunlight to grow, but they may not know how important sunlight is for plants, animals, and humans to survive.
 The science behind photosynthesis is a little complicated for this age group, but teachers can lay the groundwork for understanding through reading the book and doing the related activities.